about

 His first project, Wildwood, was composed and recorded over a 6 month period on Gambier Island BC.
 The rugged, isolated character of the BC coast permeate this record lending qualities of reverence and peace.
 “Bartlett is more than a guitarist, or even a composer: he’s a director… Every track serves a purpose, evokes a feeling, or tells a story.”
 (Rhythm Changes)

-Harry holds a Bachelor of Music degree with honours from the University of Toronto’s Faculty of Music (2016-2020) and attended the School of Improvised Music in Brooklyn, New York (2019).
-He is the recipient of multiple awards including the Suba Institute Award for Performance Excellence, the Mary Alice Stuart Jazz Scholarship, the TD Niagara Jazz Festival Jazz for the Ages Award, a “Neo Traditional” award from Clifftop ( Appalachian String Band Festival), and grants from the Canada Council for the Arts and the FMUA.
+Harry holds a Bachelor of Music degree with honours from the University of Toronto’s Faculty of Music and studied at the School for Improvisational Music in Brooklyn, NY.
+He is the recipient of the Suba Institute Award for Performance Excellence, the Mary Alice Stuart Jazz Scholarship, the TD Niagara Jazz Festival’s “Jazz for the Ages” Award, and a “Neo-Traditional” award from the Clifftop Appalachian String Band Festival.
+He has received multiple grants from the Canada Council for the Arts and the FMUA to support his work as a composer and bandleader.

 Listen